top of page

 • “Mistakes mean I’m stretching and improving.”

 This kind of self-talk rewires your brain for resilience and confidence.
-Dweck calls it “the power of yet” — as in, “I haven’t mastered it yet.”
+Dweck refers to this as “the power of yet” — as in, “I haven’t mastered it yet.”

 Watch and Listen to Carol Dweck’s Best Resources for Adults

-If you’re ready to change your mindset and self-talk, these talks and podcasts are great places to start:
+If you’re ready to change your mindset and self-talk, these talks and podcasts are excellent places to start:

 1. TED Talk: The Power of Believing That You Can Improve (10 minutes)